thibnoel/skel_disk_graph_roadmap/README.md

 The choice of the mode is handled by a [configuration file](./skeleton_disk_graph_roadmap/config/skel_disk_graph_config.yaml), allowing to enable or disable the sub-components of the node.

 #### Running the SDGRM in planning mode
- This node provides services to update the roadmap and query paths between 2 configurations, but has no information of the agent localization in the environment.
+ In this mode, the SDGRM node provides services to update the roadmap and query paths between 2 configurations, but uses no localization information.
 - Example [configuration file](./skeleton_disk_graph_roadmap/config/skel_disk_graph_config.yaml):
     ```yaml
     frame: "map"